CloudIBN Fortifies US Cloud Environments with Targeted VAPT Testing Services

 2. Customized Testing Models: We tailor every engagement based on your architecture, from serverless to containerized deployments.

-3. Integration-Friendly: CI/CD pipelines, GitHub Actions, Kubernetes clusters—we test across your entire DevOps lifecycle.
+3. Integration-3Friendly: CI/CD pipelines, GitHub Actions, Kubernetes clusters—we test across your entire DevOps lifecycle.

 4. Compliance-Driven Testing: Our testing procedures align with NIST 800-53, OWASP Cloud Top 10, CSA STAR, and major audit requirements.